citizenfx/natives/MISC/ShouldUseMetricMeasurements.md

 BOOL SHOULD_USE_METRIC_MEASUREMENTS();
 ```

-Returns true if the game is using the metric measurement system, false if imperial is used.
+Returns true if the game is using the metric measurement system (profile setting 227), false if imperial is used.
-This is what r* uses for the different label types (either ones with miles in them or with km, as well as some other measurement related labels).

 ## Return value
 Returns true if the game is using the metric measurement system, false if imperial is used.